Model Karlie Kloss marries Jared Kushner's brother

 Kushner is the younger brother of Jared Kushner, President Donald Trump's son-in-law and one of his senior advisers.

-Kloss has modeled for Victoria Secret and numerous luxury brands, and will be the new host of "Project Runway."
+Kloss has modeled for Victoria's Secret and numerous luxury brands, and will be the new host of "Project Runway."